cnlohr/shader_perf_grass_comparison/README.md

 Deliberately obtuse data to see how video cards process different video render pipeline stuff.

-Things I learned.

-1) The naïve vertex approach is **slower** than geometry shaders.
+Things I learned: The naïve vertex-only approach is **slower** than geometry shaders.
 Not by much.

 * 4 M Blades of grass with **vertex shader**: ~16ms.
 (Mesh In->Mesh Out) (the worst)
 * 4 M Blades of grass with **geometry shader**: ~13ms.
 (Points In->Mesh Out)